perkowitz/issho/doc/hachi/modules/seq.md

 - Save: saves the current memory contents to the current file.
 - Copy: for copying patterns.
 - Edit: for selecting a pattern to edit other than the currently running pattern.
-- Edit view buttons: select gate, control, or pitch.
+- Edit view buttons: select gate, control, pitch, and step.
 - Jump view: selects the jump view rather than one of the edit views.
 - Fill: plays fill patterns while held down.